ShanHuang-ec/shanhuang-ec.github.io/index.md

 I am also affiliated with the [University of Copenhagen] and [BCCP Berlin].
 I was a visiting student at [Haas School of Business at the University of California, Berkeley], from September 2021 to February 2022.

+I will join the [Chair for Entrepreneurship, University of Zurich], in September 2022.

 [//]: # (Links)